-5 Facts about Your Sports Mouth Guardhttps://www.grfamilydental.com/wp-content/uploads/2018/04/5-facts-about-your-sports-mouth-guard-dentist-grand-rapids-mi.jpg 350 200 GR Family Dental GR Family Dental https://www.grfamilydental.com/wp-content/uploads/2018/04/5-facts-about-your-sports-mouth-guard-dentist-grand-rapids-mi.jpg
+5 Facts about Your Sports Mouth Guardhttps://www.grfamilydental.com/wp-content/uploads/2018/04/5-facts-about-your-sports-mouth-guard-dentist-grand-rapids-mi.jpg 350 200 Grand Rapids MI Dentist Grand Rapids MI Dentist https://www.grfamilydental.com/wp-content/uploads/2018/04/5-facts-about-your-sports-mouth-guard-dentist-grand-rapids-mi.jpg

 Every time you walk onto the football field or step into the boxing ring, you increase your risk for oral injury.
-If you play a contact sport, you’ll need to ask your dentist about getting a sports mouth guard
+If you play a contact sport, you’ll need to ask our dentists about getting a sports mouth guard

-Your dentist will be able to create the best mouth guard for your smile and the sport you play.
+Our dentists will be able to create the best mouth guard for your smile and the sport you play.
 For example, a football mouth guard reduces your risk of needing emergency dental care the next time you’re tackled on the field.
 Likewise, a basketball mouth guard can protect your smile if another player shoots out their arm to collect a rebound and hits you in the mouth.

-Do you have teeth braces?
-Even if you are in the middle of orthodontic treatment, you’ll need a mouth guard to protect your teeth while playing contact sports.
-Your dentist will recommend an upper and lower mouthguard so your braces don’t snag on soft tissue on impact.
+Do you have braces on your teeth?
+Even if you are in the middle of orthodontic treatment, you will need a mouth guard to protect your teeth while playing contact sports.
+Our dentists will recommend an upper and lower mouth guard so your braces don’t snag on any soft tissue on impact.

-Bacteria and other microorganisms love to grow in dark moist environments—like in your mouth guard.
-To clean your mouth guard, simply scrub it out with a toothbrush and rinse it under cold water.
-Make sure that you store your dental guard in a dry ventilated container.
+Bacteria and other microorganisms love to grow in dark, moist environments—like in your mouth guard.
+To clean your sports mouth guard, simply scrub it out with a toothbrush and rinse it under cold water.
+Make sure that you store your dental guard in a dry, ventilated container.

 5. Replace Your Mouth Guard Every Six Months